campos-engineering-innovation/report-builder/README.md

 clear.py is a script to delete the files that are generated from the Report Builder to speed up testing.
-Make sure `clear_config.json` is in the current directory It can be run in the terminal with
+Make sure `clear_config.json` is in the current directory It can be run in the command line with
 `python .\clear.py`

-If the error "Don't run this here" pops up, edit `clear_config.json` with the current name of the folder the Report Builder and folders reside in.
+If the error "Can't clean up here" pops up, rename your current working directory to `report-builder` or talk to Joseph/Dirk
-MAKE SURE THE ALL FILES AND FOLDERS ARE CONTAINED WITH THE SAME FOLDER, DO NOT RUN CLEAN OUTSIDE OF THE FOLDER

-TODO: password protect config file and compile clear.py into executable
-      maybe share with others after security testing?
+ONLY EVER RUN THIS PYTHON SCRIPT IN ITS OWN DIRECTORY, DO NOT RUN THIS ANYWHERE ELSE AS IT MAY DELETE UNRELATED FOLDERS